MarkZither/mywyamblog/src/blog/input/posts/2024-03-10-cracking-aspnet-identity-password-hashes.md

 The PasswordHasher code can be read in the [AspNetCore GitHub repo](https://github.com/dotnet/AspNetCore/blob/main/src/Identity/Extensions.Core/src/PasswordHasher.cs).

 The comments at the top of that file explain the 2 different hashing algorithms supported by the default password hasher implementation.
-This shows that V2 is a relatively weak hash with a small number of iterations, whereas V3 is now SHA-512 with 100,000 iterations.
+This shows that V2 is a relatively weak hash with a small number of iterations, whereas V3 is now SHA-512 with 100,000 iterations after being SHA-256 with .
+This is recent update

 ``` csharp
     /* =======================